github-ics/Punishing-Gray-Raven-Numerical-Simulation_PGRNS/README.md

 [apache](http://www.apache.org/licenses/LICENSE-2.0)

-Note: read the detials by the link if you want to know how "open" it is.
+Note: read the details by the link if you want to know how "open" it is.